ylorenzana/node-express-api-auth/README.md

 # Node.js + Express.js Authentication API Boilerplate

-This is a project meant to be used as a starting point for APIs that require user registration and single sign-on.
-Single sign-on is showcased with protected routes that pass through authentication middleware.
+This is a project meant to be used as a starting point for APIs that require user authentication (registration and sign on).
+Sign on sessions are showcased with protected routes that pass through authentication middleware.
 API is designed to be consumed by a SPA.

 **This is a WIP**, if you find any issues or concerns with the security of the implementation, please, open a new issue or contact me directly [@yanglorenzana](https://twitter.com/yanglorenzana) on Twitter.